steve192/dashcam-transporter/README.md

 # dashcam-transporter
-Application running on a raspberry pi, to transfer your dashcam video files to your preferred storage
+Application running on a raspberry pi, to transfer and archive your dashcam video files to your preferred storage

+# How it works
+- The application is searching for the WIfi of your dashcam
+- If found it connects to it in searches for locked videos (those where something happened), downloads them and deletes them from the dashcam
+- The application then searches for your home network, connects and uploads the videos and deletes them from the pi

 # Currently supported dashcams